riiddhii28/AsanaAssist/README.md

-# 🧘 YogaBliss – AI-Powered Yoga Pose Detection
+# 🧘 AsanaAssist – AI-Powered Yoga Pose Detection

-🚀 **YogaBliss** is a Flutter-based mobile app that helps users improve their yoga practice using AI-powered **pose detection and classification**.
+🚀 **AsanaAssist** is a Flutter-based mobile app that helps users improve their yoga practice using AI-powered **pose detection and classification**.
 It allows users to upload images/videos for analysis and get real-time feedback on their yoga postures.

 ## 🌟 Features